draftm0de/core/application/README.md

 Each service has to have (build) his own images.<br/>

-On top you need some BASE images.
+On top, you need some BASE images.
 The base images will prepare you an image with

 - all required application plugins (e.g. composer)
 - all required operating system plugins (e.g. tzdata)